FrancisDrakeII/object_detection/README.md

 The XXXX is the highest number .ckpt file in the [training folder](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection/training).

 ## Implement the Trained Object Detection Classifier
-__Before moving onto the implementation, I just want to remind again of the growing ethical/moral concerns using AI technology, no matter what kind of instances you're trying to achieve using the machine learning, please make sure it follows the moral conduct.__
 * At this stage, you can write your own python script under `/object_detection` [folder](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection).
 However, if you want to test it out using my code, feel free to do so.
   * Modify the `NUM_CLASSES` (Line 33) variable in the `Object_detection_webcam.py` script to the number you defined.
   * Run this script by issuing the following command (Make sure you navigate to `/object_detection` [folder](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection) in command prompt and your computer has a camera):